TheVoidPlague/TheVoidPlague/README.md

 ## Yo! 👋
-I'm VoidPlague, some 18 years old guy born in Sweden.
+I'm VoidPlague, some 18 years old guy from in Sweden.

 ## Projects 🤔
 Currently I do not have any projects ongoing.